-Choice Neighborhood Case Managers: HACM eurrently has sixhas had up to six case managers funded through a Choice Neighborhood Initiative (CNI) grant for the Westlawn Gardens CNI program.
+Choice Neighborhood Case Managers: HACM currently has six case managers funded through a Choice Neighborhood Initiative (CNI) grant for the Westlawn Gardens CNI program.
 These case managers assist CNI households before, during and after relocation in all supportive service needs of the household, related to education, employment and healthcare.
 They first conduct an individualized assessment to help a resident identify their interests, skills, goals, barriers, and needs.
 The resident and the Case Manager will then plot out a strategy to help the resident find a job or obtain a better job.
 The Case Manager will also refer the resident to other services available in the community that are needed to help them with job search, such as G.E.D. preparation courses, driver's education, resume assistance, interview skills, job training, and other skills to help employability.
 The case managers will also assist their families with the children's education, ensuring children are attending school, graduate high school and are connected to resources to assist them in their education.
-This grant will be coming to an end in September 2023.

 Jobs Plus (Hillside Works!): Under the 4 year Jobs Plus grant from HUD for Hillside Terrace, HACM is implementing a Jobs Plus model at Hillside Terrace.
 At Hillside, the model is called Hillside Works!
-This grant was recently extended to the end of 2023, although each resident is allowed to benefit from the Jobs Plus earned income disregard part of the program for only a maximum of four years.